Pablo Fajardo: Chevron litigation

+Controversy

+Chevron ended up liquidating all of its assets in Ecuador over the 20-yearlong litigation, but the corporation has refused to pay the judgement claiming that the decision was “illegitimate and inapplicable”.
+Chevron continued to operate in Argentina, Brazil, and Canada, where Fajardo’s team sued to enforce the Ecuadorian court judgement.

+In March 2014, a federal judge in the US concluded that Fajardo’s co-counsel, Steven Donzinger, and his team had submitted false evidence in Ecuador.
+Courtrooms and arbitrations outside Ecuador subsequently made rulings on the case, generally finding in Chevron's favour.
+However, this was called into question when a key witness for Chevron admitted that his testimony, about the Ecuadorian verdict being coerced, was itself coerced.

 In July 2016, the Amazon Defense Coalition (ADC), which backed the original lawsuit responsible for Fajardo's recognition, suspended its relationship with Fajardo, complaining that he was complicit in the Ecuadorian government's decision to pay $112 million to Chevron and not to the ADC.
 The payment to Chevron Corporation came as a result of an arbitration ordered by an international court.
-Fajardo rejected the accusation on the basis that the organization he represents is the Union of People Affected by Texaco (UDAPT), and not the ADC.
+Fajardo rejected the accusation on the basis that the organization he represents is the Union of People Affected by Texaco (UDAPT) and not the ADC.
 The UDAPT is the sole organization representing the indigenous people and farmers who started the lawsuit against Chevron, as affirmed by the at-the-time president of the Amazon Defense Coalition, Luis Yanza, and among others.

-Due to his prominent role in the legal case against Chevron, Fajardo has been target of repeated threats and intimidations.
-For this reason, in 2005, the Inter-American Commission on Human Rights of the Organization of American States issued precautionary measures for Fajardo and Luis Yanza in an effort to protect their lives.

 In 2019, Fajardo estimated that Chevron was spending up to $250 million in some years to fight the $9.5 billion fine.
 On September 7, 2018, an international tribunal administered by the Permanent Court of Arbitration in The Hague unanimously ruled that the judgement "should not be recognised or enforced by the courts of other States".
 This refers to collection efforts in countries such as Canada where Chevron has subsidiaries.
-Canadian courts had recently decided against piercing the corporate veil to intervene.
+Canadian courts recently decided against piercing the corporate veil to intervene.
 To describe this situation, Fajardo said "the legal structure that these companies have been building through auxiliary enterprises and holding companies is simply a structure to evade their responsibility and, in this case, to evade justice."
 He also criticized the Permanent Court of Arbitration for applying a 1993 investment treaty retroactively.

 Fajardo is a supporter of the Binding Treaty on Transnational Corporations, proposed by an inter-governmental working group at the United Nations.
 He has criticized the government of Lenin Moreno for enabling what he sees as a renewed corporate capture of Ecuador.

+Death threats

+Due to his prominent role in the legal case against Chevron, Fajardo has been target of repeated threats and intimidations.
+His brother was tortured and killed in the middle of the trial, and Fajardo was later told that he was the true target of this crime.
+For this reason, in 2005, the Inter-American Commission on Human Rights of the Organization of American States issued precautionary measures for Fajardo and Luis Yanza in an effort to protect their lives.